-The Company currently has arrangements with a contract manufacturer and other suppliers for the manufacture of the Company's products.
-The arrangements allow them to procure component inventory on the Company's behalf based on a rolling production forecast provided by the Company.
+The Company currently has arrangements with contract manufacturers and other suppliers for the manufacture of the Company's products.
+The arrangement with the primary contract manufacturer allows them to procure component inventory on the Company's behalf based on a rolling production forecast provided by the Company.
 The Company is obligated to the purchase of component inventory that the contract manufacturer procures in accordance with the forecast, unless cancellation is given outside of applicable lead times.
-As of December 31, 2003, the Company was committed to purchase approximately \$5.8 million of such inventory.
+As of March 31, 2004, the Company was committed to purchase approximately \$6.1 million of such inventory over the next two quarters.